dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 For the Program Indicator/Relationship Type link to work, the `/api/32/analytics/enrollments/query` API requires an additional dimension which must include the chosen Relationship Type UID and the chosen Program Indicator UID:

-    /api/32/analytics/enrollments/query/<program-id>?dimension=<relationshiptype-id>.<programindicator-id>&...
+    /api/32/analytics/enrollments/query/<program-id>
+      ?dimension=<relationshiptype-id>.<programindicator-id>

 For example, to retrive a list of enrollemnts from the "WHO RMNCH Tracker" program for January 2019 and display the count of Malaria Cases linked to that Enrollemnt by "Malaria case linked to person" type of relationship, you can use the following query

-    /api/32/analytics/enrollments/query/WSGAb5XwJ3Y.json?dimension=mxZDvSZYxlw.nFICjJluo74&startDate=2019-01-01&endDate=2019-01-31
+    /api/32/analytics/enrollments/query/WSGAb5XwJ3Y.json?dimension=mxZDvSZYxlw.nFICjJluo74
+      &startDate=2019-01-01&endDate=2019-01-31

-The API supports using Program Indicators which are not associated to the "main" Program (that is the Program UID specified after `/query/`).
+The API supports using program indicators which are not associated to the "main" program (that is the program ID specified after `/query/`).

 ## Org unit analytics